Log in

 Now for the second, third and fourth questions

-I think that the best people to answer these questions are those who are at the centre of the problem, such the colleagues, line managers or heads of department – not SMEs or project sponsors.
+The best people to answer these questions are those at the centre of the problem, such as the colleagues, line managers or heads of department.
+Not necessarily SMEs or project sponsors.

-In my experience, SMEs are typically appointed to projects because they are considered to hold all the knowledge around a given subject, not because they understand the specifics of why a problem exists or because they know the best way to solve it.
+Generally, SMEs are typically appointed to projects because they are considered to hold all the knowledge around a given subject.
+Not because they understand the specifics of why a problem exists or because they know the best way to solve it.

 Despite this, people at the centre of the problem are very rarely part of the project team and therefore are not party to any action mapping activities.
-So, we are then relying on members of the project team to relate the requirements second-hand, ahead of project kick-off, so that we can attempt to acquire the information by proxy.
+So, we are then relying on members of the project team to relate the requirements second-hand.
+And this is usually ahead of project kick-off, so that we can attempt to acquire the information by proxy.

 Action mapping solution

-First, I aim to seek buy-in from the client that they are happy for a number of end users to be contacted.
-I then prepare a simple online survey asking them to self-assess their competence in each of the job behaviours that have been defined by the action mapping process.
+Firstly, we aim to seek buy-in from the client that they are happy for a number of end users to be contacted.
+We then prepare a simple online survey asking them to self-assess their competence in each of the job behaviours that have been defined by the action mapping process.

 For example, let’s imagine, that we’re creating some training on Operational Expenditure.
-By working through the action mapping process, we have established that the goal of the training is:
+By working through action mapping in the instructional design process, we have established that the goal of the training is:

 To increase financial acumen for Operational Leaders across the company to drive a 10% reduction in operational expenditure by the end of the year.

-We have then decided that one job behaviour that serves to reach that goal is:
+Then we decided that one job behaviour that will reach this goal is:

 To create of a profit and loss statement.